andrewbridge/wnpm/README.md

 WNPM isn't anywhere close to providing the feature set of `npm` or real package managers.

 - Packages with dependencies won't have those depedencies loaded (for a variety of reasons)
-- Packages need to have a `unpkg` or `main` field specified which can run in a browser standalone
+- Packages need to have a `unpkg`, `browser` or `main` field specified which can run in a browser standalone

 ## Install